 This new code of conduct, which has been evaluated and refined over the course of the past year, has been shared with patients and staff.
 It will be physically posted in our hospitals, and it is also available to the public through our website.

 By diversifying our workforce, training our staff, and holding everyone who enters our facilities accountable for their words and actions, we recognize the threat of disrespectful, racist or discriminatory words and actions on members of our community.
 This work is not immutable, but merely provides a starting point to build from, evaluate, and grow.
 These programs and policies help to define appropriate behaviors for our employees, our clinical staff, our patients, and other visitors to help create a welcoming and respectful environment for all.

 This is just a small sample of all the incredible work happening across the system to combat racism and other inequities in our facilities and our workforce.
-For a deeper dive into this strategy, we recommend reading our interview with Rose Sheehan, Chief Human Resources Officer, and Carla Carten, PhD, Executive Director of Diversity, Equity & Inclusion.
+For a deeper dive into this strategy, we recommend reading our interview with Rose Sheehan, Chief Human Resources Officer.

 If you missed it, read our previous installment, a message from Dr. Anne Klibanski, Chief Executive Officer at Mass General Brigham, commemorating the two-year anniversary of our United Against Racism initiative.